Customer Support Triage on Autopilot: How AI Turns Voice Reports Into a Prioritized Queue (2026 Guide)

 Step 3: Configure Alert Rules (3 minutes)

-The template comes pre-configured.
+The template comes pre-configured with all five alert layers.
 Review the defaults and adjust:

-- Urgency threshold for critical alerts (default: 8)
+- Urgency threshold for critical alerts (default: 8 out of 10)

 Step 4: Deploy (2 minutes)

-- Embed as a widget on your help center or knowledge base
+- Embed as a widget on your help center, knowledge base, or app

-- Embed in your app as a "Report an Issue" button
+- Embed in your app as a "Report an Issue" floating button

 Step 5: Train Your Team (5 minutes)

 Show them the inbox view.
-Explain the priority badges.
+Explain the priority badges (🔴 Critical, 🟡 Warning, 🟢 Normal).
 Walk through one AI-summarized case.
-They will get it immediately because the interface shows them exactly what they need to see: priority, category, summary, and suggested actions.
+They will get it immediately because the interface shows them exactly what they need: priority, category, AI summary, and suggested actions.

 Total: Under 15 minutes from zero to live.